vieelis/vieelis/README.md

-# 👋 Hi there
+# 🚀 Hi there

-I'm Bruna Elias, a college student in data management and tech enthusiast working on projects and exploring different technologies.
+I'm a college student in data management and tech enthusiast working on projects and exploring different technologies.
+I'm specializing in software and back-end web development, combining modern frameworks with best practice design patterns.

 > “Do, or do not.
 There is no “try” — Yoda

-# 🚀 Expertise

-I'm specializing in back-end web development, combining modern frameworks with best practice design patterns.

 # 💻 Tech Stack